 Americans have had many bitter disagreements on foreign policy.
 However, since the 1940s both major parties and their leaders have expressed the same fundamental sense of involvement with other nations and of cooperation with those who share basic values.

 In John F. Kennedy’s State of the Union address in Jan.
-1961 and his famous Inaugural address (earlier that month), you can find the same ideals and concerns as in his Report to the American People on the Berlin Crisis that July and his famous ‘Ich Bin ein Berliner’ speech (transcript and audio-- 6 minutes) in 1963.
+1961 and his famous Inaugural address (earlier that month), you can find the same ideals and concerns.
+He also expresses his view of the problem clearly in his Report to the American People on the Berlin Crisis that July (audio-- or click on the transcript button to read it) and his famous ‘Ich Bin ein Berliner’ speech (transcript and audio-- 6 minutes) in 1963.
 (There is a very short selection from each speech below.)

 The Cold War had changed by 1987, and President Reagan saw hope ahead, but his Berlin speech, with the famous line “Mr. Gorbachek, tear down this wall!” echoed many of Kennedy’s thoughts.